sandro-salzmann/sandro-salzmann/README.md

 ... 🎓 hold a Bachelor of Science from Hochschule Luzern/FHZ in Computer Science, majoring in Software Development - Web.

 ... 🌍 have built some cool stuff!
-Check out my [Portfolio](https://sandro-salzmann.github.io/sandro-salzmann/).
+Check out my [Portfolio](https://sandro-salzmann.github.io/sandro-salzmann/) and some [success stories](https://www.ongoing.ch/erfolgsgeschichten) from work.